ika-musume/IKAOPLL/README.md

 * Accurately emulates most signals of the actual chip.
 * Three digital outputs available.
 * All LSI test bits are implemented.
+* Easy-to-use, **built-in 16-bit accumulated output and mixer**, eliminating the need of external LPF.

 ## Module instantiation
 The steps below show how to instantiate the IKAOPLL module in Verilog: